-Like we said above, pet snakes can grow accustomed to a particular person.
-But as for whether they feel affection in the same way that we do, and that other animals do, is unclear.
+Do snakes feel affection?
+Pet snakes can grow accustomed or learn to trust a person they spend a lot of time around.
+But it’s unclear whether they are able to feel affection in the same way that humans and other animals do.

-Do Pet Snakes Like to be Held?
+Do Pet Snakes Like To Be Held?

 Are Pet Snakes Easy to Care for?

-You can get normal snakes, just like you would find in the wild, or you can find variations like:
+You can get normal snakes, just like you would find in the wild, or you can find interesting variations like:

 - Different colors, from dark and sleek black to bright white, and lots of colors like yellow and red in between